kazouphq/codebounty/README.md

 *DRAFT*

 It sounds to good to be true ?
 Actually it is possible.
-We at [Kazoup](http://www.kazoup.com) decided to pay you to develop and we will give it back to community.
+Here at [Kazoup](http://www.kazoup.com) we decided to pay you to develop and we will give it back to community.

 ## Why ?